-- Between 500 and 6,000 cars use the road each day. - At least 15 percent of drivers are going at least 7 miles per hour over the speed limit.
+- Streets with fewer than 500 cars a day or more than 6,000 cars a day are not eligible for traffic calming. - Speed data should show that at least 15 percent of drivers are going at least 7 miles per hour over the speed limit.
 Streets with lower speeds would fall lower on the priority list.